 Kansas City, Mo. — (February 13, 2023) Each year, Big Brothers Big Sisters Kansas City (BBBSKC) teams up with the NFL Inspire Change Foundation for “Big Draft” to recruit new Bigs for the waiting kids in their program.
 This is a nationwide campaign that happens in cities across the country.
 The goal of the Kansas City office is to draft 400 new Bigs from February 13-April 27, 2023.

 “Draft day is often one of the most important days in the life of a pro football player,” said Micheal Lawrence, CEO of BBBSKC.
 “It’s a day when their new team says, “You’ve got what it takes,” and their lives are changed forever.”

 In Kansas City, over 200 local kids — called ‘Little Brothers’ or ‘Little Sisters’ — are waiting to be paired with a mentor — called ‘Big Brothers’ or ‘Big Sisters.
 In 2023 we are expected to enroll an additional 400 kids, so we need help.
 Some of our current waiting Littles have been waiting for a year or more.
 We specifically need Big Brothers and Big Couples to match with a growing list of boys, and we have an urgent need for Bigs in Eastern Jackson county and the Northland.

 “When we draft a Big, it’s not just their life that is changed forever, but the life of their Little, too,” said Lawrence.
 “We’re ready and excited to recruit the next class of life-changing mentors.”

 How it works

-For more information on becoming a Big or drafting a friend to become a Big, visit bbbskc.org/bigdraft.
+For more information on becoming a Big, visit bigdraft.org.